feyzaates/Dashboard/README.md

 By following these steps, you will have set up your **Node.js** backend server using **Express** and **CORS**, and successfully run your project with **Nodemon**.
 Additionally, you will be able to view the **homepage.html** in the frontend using **Live Server**.

-Let me know if you need further assistance!

----

-You can copy this text as needed.